Two-variable fibrations, factorisation systems and $\infty$-categories of spans: Adequate triples and of spans

-By results of Joyal, Lurie, Rezk and Tierney \cite{JT,LurieGoo,Rezk} $\nerve$ is fully faithful with essential image the full subcategory $\cSS$ of complete Segal spaces inside $\sS$, i.e. those simplicial anima $T$ that satisfy the Segal condition and for which the diagram
+where $\ssS = \mathcal P(D)$ is the $\infty$-category of simplicial $\infty$-groupoids.
+By results of Joyal, Lurie, Rezk and Tierney \cite{JT,LurieGoo,Rezk}, the \emph{nerve} functor $\nerve$ is fully faithful with essential image the full subcategory of complete Segal objects inside $\ssS$, i.e. those simplicial \igpds{} $T$ that satisfy the Segal condition and for which the diagram

-is cartesian.
-We can therefore use the functor $\asscat$ to extract a functor $\CC \rightarrow \cat{Cat}$ from $\Sigma(O)$, about which we have good control if $\Sigma(O)$ takes values in complete Segal spaces, as will be the case below.